16525 Shumarinaiko

-16525 Shumarinaiko (provisional designation ') is a stony Nysian asteroid and synchronous binary system from the inner regions of the asteroid belt, approximately 5 kilometers in diameter.
+16525 Shumarinaiko (provisional designation ') is a binary asteroid in the inner region of the asteroid belt, approximately 5 kilometers in diameter.
 It was discovered on 14 February 1991, by Japanese astronomers Kin Endate and Kazuro Watanabe at the Kitami Observatory on the island of Hokkaidō in northern Japan.
 The asteroid was named after the Japanese Lake Shumarinai.
 Its sub-kilometer sized minor-planet moon was discovered in 2013.

 Orbit and classification

-Shumarinaiko is a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located in the inner belt near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.

-It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.7 AU once every 3 years and 9 months (1,358 days).
+Shumarinaiko is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main asteroid belt near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.
+It orbits the Sun at a distance of 2.1–2.7 AU once every 3 years and 9 months (1,358 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 2° with respect to the ecliptic.

 The body's observation arc begins with a precovery from the Digitized Sky Survey.
 It was taken at Palomar Observatory in March 1950, almost 41 years prior to the asteroid's official discovery observation at Kitami in 1991.